-6.4.5.11 Perform Seismic Accident Sequence Quantification
+6.4.11 Seismic Accident Sequence Quantification

-As shown in Table 8, the quantification method of a seismic PSA differs from that of a PSA-based seismic margin assessment because their objectives and outcomes are different.
-In a seismic PSA, the MIN-MAX method used in PSA-based seismic margin assessment is not applied.
-Instead, the seismic hazard curve from Figure 11 is convolved with the fragility curves in the seismic PSA model to estimate the contribution to the frequency of severe core damage or large radiological release as a result of those events.
+Quantification of a seismic PSA involves the convolution of the seismic hazard curve from Figure 11 with the fragility curves in the seismic PSA model to estimate the contribution to the frequency of severe core damage or large radiological release as a result of those events.
 Therefore, the seismic PSA outcomes provide an estimate of severe core damage frequency (Level 1) and large release frequency (Level 2), which can then be compared to acceptance criteria or safety goals.